linazoo/second-phase/readings/html-css/html.md

 We are only using `div` elements for this.
 This doesn't tell us the relative importance of the different blocks of text or the structure of this document.
 Is this html the whole body?
 Is it a snippet on the side of the page?
 We can't tell.

 Web browsers and search engines create an *outline* of the HTML document using the tags.
 This HTML is like someone speaking in monotone the whole time.
-It's awkward and annoying and if it goes on and on, you will be driven insane.
-For realz.
+It's awkward and annoying.

 #### The true best cupcake story evar